 Informed by our region’s rich history in end-of-life care, including the Missoula Demonstration Project/Life’s End Institute (1998 1998 – 2001), and amplified by the growing need, the board developed the following mission, vision and guiding principles for an end-life facility.

 We envision a community where the end of life can be enriching and transformative.

 Our mission is to build and sustain a state-of-the-art hospice center that provides end-of-life care, education and support for our community.

 Partners Hope Foundation recognizes Missoula’s rich history of providing end-of-life support and services.
 By partnering with existing healthcare providers, we seek to build upon what has been accomplished in hospice care as we move forward to meet the end-of-life care needs of our community.
 Together, we will provide seamless access to services and state-of-the-art care for individuals, families and our community.

 Partners In Home Care and Partners Hope Foundation’s shared values have led to our first collaborative agreement.
 Partners In Home Care is the largest nonprofit home health and hospice care provider in Western Montana.
-Established in 1987, PHC serves individuals and families in a 100-mile radius of Missoula, including residents in Missoula, Lake, Ravalli, Granite, Mineral and Sanders counties.
+Established in 1987, PIHC serves individuals and families in a 100-mile radius of Missoula, including residents in Missoula, Lake, Ravalli, Granite, Mineral and Sanders counties.

 PIHC’s history of commitment to the patients and families it serves is the foundation of their steadfast reputation in our community.
 Through our partnership, we look forward to building upon PIHC’s expertise and creating a facility that offers community members an enriching and transformative end-of-life experience.